Agriculture in the Middle Ages: The Early Middle Ages

-The popular view is that the fall of the Western Roman Empire caused a "dark age" in western Europe in which "knowledge and civility", the "arts of elegance," and "many of the useful arts" were neglected or lost.
-Conversely, however, the lot of the farmers who made up 80 percent or more of the total population, may have improved in the aftermath of the Roman Empire.
+The popular view is that the fall of the Western Roman Empire caused what Petrarch would later call "dark ages" in western Europe in which notionally "knowledge and civility", the "arts of elegance," and "many of the useful arts" were neglected or lost.
+Conversely, however, the lot of the farmers who made at least 80 percent of the total population, may have improved in the aftermath of the Roman Empire.
 The fall of Rome saw the "shrinking of tax burdens, weakening of the aristocracy, and consequently greater freedom for peasants."
 The countryside of the Roman Empire was dotted with "villas" or estates, characterized by Pliny the Elder as "the ruin of Italy."
 The estates were owned by wealthy aristocrats and worked in part by slaves.
 More than 1,500 villas are known to have existed in England alone.
 With the fall of Rome, the villas were abandoned or transformed into utilitarian rather than elite uses.
 "In western Europe, then, we seem to see the effect of a release from the pressure of the Roman imperial market, army and taxation, and a return to farming based more on local needs."

 The population declines of the 6th century, and, thus, a shortage of labor may have facilitated greater freedom among rural people who were either slaves or had been bound to the land under Roman law.

 The Eastern Roman Empire.
 Early in the Middle Ages the agricultural history of the Eastern Roman Empire differed from that of western Europe.
 The 5th and 6th centuries saw an expansion of market-oriented and industrial farming, especially of olive oil and wine, and the adoption of new technology such as oil and wine presses.
 The settlement patterns in the east were also different than the west.
 Rather than the villas of the Roman Empire in the west, the farmers of the east lived in villages which continued to exist and even expand.

 Iberian peninsula.
 The Iberian Peninsula seems to have had a different experience than eastern and western Europe.
 There is evidence of abandonment of farmland and reforestation due to depopulation, but also evidence of expanded grazing and market-oriented livestock raising of horses, mules, and donkeys.
 The economy of the Iberian peninsula seems to have become disconnected from the rest of Europe and, instead, it became a major trading partner of North Africa in the fifth century, long before the Umayyad conquest of the peninsula in 711.